Classification of Quadratic Packing Polynomials on Sectors of $\mathbb{R}^2$: Introduction

 \begin{question} Are there packing polynomials on sectors with irrational $\alpha$? \end{question} \begin{question} Are there packing polynomials of higher degree on sectors? \end{question} \begin{question} Classify quadratic packing polynomials on sectors with $\alpha \in \Q$. \end{question}

-Question~\ref{question1} is settled in the quadratic case by Gjaldb{\ae}k \cite{gjald20}, while Question~\ref{question2} remains open.
+Question~\ref{question1} is settled in the quadratic case by Gjaldb{\ae}k \cite[Corollary 6]{gjald20}, and independently by Sury and Vsemirnov \cite{sury2022packing}, while Question~\ref{question2} remains open.
 Stanton \cite{stan14} studies Question~\ref{question3}.
 She provides a necessary form for the homogeneous quadratic part of the polynomial and uses it to classify all quadratic packing polynomials for integral $\alpha$.
 Shortly thereafter, Brandt \cite{brandt14} finds a method to tackle the general rational case.
 The article is incomplete and remained in preprint, but the method is fruitful and the conclusions correct, as we shall see.
 In this article, we provide a complete classification of quadratic packing polynomials on sectors with rational slope (Theorem \ref{thm:main}), thus answering Question~\ref{question3} and completing the classification of quadratic packing polynomials on sectors.
-As special cases we recover the integral case (Stanton \cite{stan14}), the reciprocals (Nathanson \cite{nath14}) and the original scenario (Fueter-P{\'o}lya \cite{fuetPol23}).
+As special cases we recover the integral case (Stanton \cite{stan14}) and the reciprocals (Nathanson \cite{nath14}).
+The original scenario (Fueter-P{\'o}lya \cite{fuetPol23}), while not included as a case in Theorem \ref{thm:main}, follows from it.